 Nevertheless, the policy of multiculturalism is not totally devoid of limitations.
 It is eager for amendments and ways to amend it are indeed being sought.
 One of the most popular models succeeding multiculturalism seems to be the model of cultural freedom.
-This model is built on the basis of the concept that, in order to support a strict group identity - which is what multiculturalism is famous for - essentially means depriving humans of is a Russian sociologist and political scientist: Head of the Centre for Xenophobia Studies and
+This model is built on the basis of the concept that, in order to support a strict group identity - which is what multiculturalism is famous for - essentially means depriving humans of the ability to choose.